brion/terok-nor/readme.md

 Each function is compiled via JavaScript source into an async function which maintains VM state for the frame (locals, stack, and a pointer to the AST node).
 JavaScript control structures are used to implement blocks, branches and loops; most other opcodes call into a stub WebAssembly module per opcode, while a few are implemented directly in JavaScript where the semantics are clear.
 The stack is kept virtually in local variables, as are the Wasm locals; when a debug callback is attached they are spilled into arrays for introspection.

 Single-stepping is possible by specifying a callback as an async function, and simply not returning until you're done.
-Each input opcode invokes the callback if it's provided, with the current execution frame and a pointer to the AST node.
+Each input opcode invokes the callback if it's provided, with the current execution frame state.
 Set the function on `instance.callback`, and set back to null to disable.

 Clean APIs for debugging introspection have not yet been devised.
 All APIs are to be considered unstable.